CircleCI Integration - Katalon Orb

 After running Katalon tests in CircleCI, you can download test execution reports in the Artifact tab.

-CI sample projects of Katalon Studio are available here.
+For CI sample projects of Katalon Studio, see CI Samples.

 Below is an example demonstrating how to use Katalon Orb to execute a test suite with the latest version of Katalon Studio.